These resources and CPD opportunities provide the rationale, guidance and practical support for online teaching and assessment.

 It's also important to ensure your teaching is accessible.
 Students will have different levels of access to broadband, technology, and time and space to study.
 Synchronous learning may therefore not be possible for all students to participate in.

-The Supporting the Move to Online Teaching Canvas site provides comprehensive guidance for moving your teaching online, including alternative methods of assessment, practical tips, examples of activities, activity design templates, and information on a range of learning technologies, including: MS Teams, Zoom, MyPlayer, narrated PowerPoints and Turnitin.
+The Supporting the Move to Online Teaching Canvas site provides comprehensive guidance for moving your teaching online, including alternative methods of assessment, practical tips, examples of activities, activity design templates, and information on a range of learning technologies, including: MS Teams, MyPlayer, Canvas Quiz Tools, Poll Everywhere, narrated PowerPoints and Turnitin.

-We offer regular webinars and online bitesize courses which focus on the different approaches and technologies that enable working and teaching online; these include MS Teams in Canvas, Zoom, Poll Everywhere, MyShowcase and Canvas New Quizzes.
+We offer regular webinars and online bitesize courses which focus on the different approaches and technologies that enable working and teaching online; these include MS Teams in Canvas, Zoom, Poll Everywhere, MyShowcase, Canvas New Quizzes and accessibility.
 View upcoming dates.

 Online learning is not simply moving face-to-face teaching online.
 It's important that online tools do not define the pedagogical practices used, but that they enhance the course content.